nullmastermind/prompts/augment-enhanced-prompt.md

       "Given-When-Then scenario 2",
       {
         "codeQuality": [
-          "The code needs to pass linter, typecheck, and build successfully", "Comments must explain 'what' and 'why', not 'how' - code should be self-explanatory in implementation", "Avoid over-commenting - excessive comments indicate poor code quality", "Function comments must explain purpose and reasoning, placed at function beginnings",
+          "The code written needs to build successfully", "Don't write code without using it; ensure everything written is utilized in the project", "Comments must explain 'what' and 'why', not 'how' - code should be self-explanatory in implementation", "Avoid over-commenting - excessive comments indicate poor code quality", "Function comments must explain purpose and reasoning, placed at function beginnings",